 - City Cycle driving: We don't all use our cars in the same way, if you only use your car around town you may experience a faster build-up of soot in your DPF as the regeneration process may not complete in short city or around town driving.

 - Temperature: The DPF relies on temperature to carry out a filter regeneration, at around 600c, so a lot of short trips, low speed driving will not provide the exhaust system with a high enough temperature to begin or complete a regeneration, so the filter can block up faster.

 - High Kilometre vehicles: As these vehicles with DPF systems age they will start to show that filter regeneration is harder to complete.
 Like any part on the car they do wear out and can no longer be repaired.

-The DPF filter can either be removed and delivered to us, or we can remove and re-fit once cleaned (additional costs will apply if you wish us to remove the dpf from the vehicle Enquire by telephone)
+We offer DPF Cleaning Bristol and the surrounding areas can rely on to be thorough and safe.
+The DPF filter can either be removed and delivered to us, or we can remove, and re-fit once cleaned (additional costs will apply if you wish us to remove the DPF from the vehicle Enquire by telephone).

 The DPF filter will be submerged in a chemical bath for at least 12 hours, this allows the chemical to breakdown the carbon deposits.
-Once drained of chemicals the DPF will under go high pressure water flushing at 80 degrees c, once complete high pressure air will then be blasted through the filter forcing more carbon to be removed, this flushing process will be repeated several times until carbon ceases exit the DPF.
-Finally the dpf will undergo drying which can reach tempretures upto 600 degrees c
+Once drained of chemicals the DPF will undergo high pressure water flushing at 80 degrees c, once complete high-pressure air will then be blasted through the filter forcing more carbon to be removed, this flushing process will be repeated several times until carbon ceases exit the DPF.
+Finally, the DPF will undergo drying which can reach temperatures tempretures up to 600 degrees c.

 If we are unable to clean your DPF we will only charge a small nominal fee to cover the chemicals used.